 The following hot-button issues are top priorities as ICBA advocates common-sense reforms on behalf of community banks and the communities they serve.

-In response to an ICBA grassroots and media campaign, the FHFA, Fannie Mae, and Freddie Mac delayed a 50-basis point fee on refinanced mortgages from Sept.
-1 to Dec.
-1 and exempted smaller loans.
+In response to an ICBA grassroots and media campaign, the FHFA, Fannie Mae, and Freddie Mac first delayed and then rescinded a 50-basis point fee on refinanced mortgages set to go into effect December 1.